tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ...
 ```

-And we tack a bit on to `updateView` to draw and remove bullets:
+And we tack a bit onto `updateView` to draw and remove bullets:

 ```typescript
   function updateView(s: State) {